BitGo/bitgo-cli/README.md

     consolidate         Consolidate unspents in a wallet
     fanout              Fan out unspents in a wallet sendtoaddress       Create and send a transaction
-    newkey              Create a new BIP32 keychain (client-side only) splitkeys           Create set of BIP32 keys, split into encrypted shares. verifysplitkeys     Verify the public keys contained in the output file
+    sendtomany          Create and send a transaction to multiple recepients newkey              Create a new BIP32 keychain (client-side only) splitkeys           Create set of BIP32 keys, split into encrypted shares. verifysplitkeys     Verify the public keys contained in the output file